-It is a requirement that centres notify Safety Training Awards of any formal agreements, third party and / or subcontracting arrangements and / or satellite centres.
+It is a requirement that centres notify Safety Training Awards of any formal agreements, third party, subcontracting, or satellite centres arrangements.
 If a centre is in a partnership with another organisation and / or personnel, they must provide details and documentation showing the roles and responsibilities for each additional partner.
 These agreements and any procedures must be documented to protect the interests of learners.

-If any of the above may cause any perceived and / or actual cases of conflicts of interest, then this must be disclosed to Safety Training Awards using the conflicts of interest disclosure form via the ATCs Synergy record.
+If any of the above may cause any perceived or actual cases of conflicts of interest, then this must be disclosed to Safety Training Awards using the conflicts of interest disclosure form via the ATCs Synergy record.
 Please refer to the conflicts of interest section for further information.